-(A) The chancellor of the Ohio board of regents shall adopt rules to carry out this section and as authorized under section 3333.123 of the Revised Code.
+(A) The chancellor of higher education shall adopt rules to carry out this section and as authorized under section 3333.123 of the Revised Code.
 The rules shall include definitions of the terms "resident," "expected family contribution," "full-time student," "three-quarters-time student," "half-time student," "one-quarter-time student," "state cost of attendance," and "accredited" for the purpose of those sections.

 (B) Only an Ohio resident who meets both of the following is eligible for a grant awarded under this section: